Stackelberg Coupling of Online Representation Learning and Reinforcement Learning: Experiments and Results

 \section{Experiments and Results}

-In this section, we empirically evaluate the performance of SCORER when integrated with several established value-based RL algorithms: DQN \cite{mnih2015human}, Double DQN (DDQN) \cite{van2016deep}, Dueling DQN \cite{wang2016dueling}, and Dueling Double DQN.
-Our primary goal is to assess whether the proposed Stackelberg dynamic, as approximated by our two-timescale algorithm (Algoritm~\ref{alg:scorer_pseudocode}), improves learning compared to standard end-to-end training of these baseline methods.
+In this section, we empirically evaluate the performance of SCORER when integrated with multiple established value-based RL algorithms: DQN and its variants (Double, Dueling) \citep{mnih2015human, van2016deep, wang2016dueling}, and R2D2~\citep{kapturowski2018recurrent} for partially observable environments.
+We also compare it against the Parallelized Q-Network (PQN)~\citep{gallici2025simplifying}, a recent, high-performance off-policy value-based method that forgoes the use of a replay buffer.
+Our evaluation covers diverse domains, including the MinAtar suite to measure sample efficiency, the Atari-5 benchmark for high-dimensional visual control tasks, and MinGrid environments that test partially observable scenarios.
+Additionally, we investigate SCORER's stability properties on challenging counterexamples known to cause divergence in standard TD learning, as well as its robustness to environmental stochasticity.
+Our primary goal is to assess whether the proposed Stackelberg coupling (Algorithm~\ref{alg:scorer_pseudocode}) improves learning compared to standard end-to-end training of these baseline methods without increasing computational overhead or architectural size.

-All experiments are conducted using an efficient JAX-based framework inspired by PureJaxRL \cite{lu2022discovered}, with MinAtar environments \cite{young19minatar} (via Gymnax \cite{gymnax2022github}) for our main analysis and classic control suites \cite{brockman2016openaigym} for broader validation (Appendix~\ref{appendix:classic_control_results}).
-We ensure fair comparisons by keeping the underlying network architectures for perception and control modules identical between SCORER variants and their respective baselines, without additional performance-enhancing heuristics like gradient clipping unless part of the original baseline.
-Thus, observed differences are primarily attributable to the learning dynamics introduced by SCORER.
+All experiments use an efficient JAX-based framework inspired by PureJaxRL and CleanRL algorithms~\citep{lu2022discovered, huang2022cleanrl}.
+To provide a fair comparison, the underlying network architectures and hyperparameter budgets are kept identical between SCORER variants and their respective baselines.
+Consequently, any observed performance gains are directly attributable to the dynamics introduced by SCORER.
 A detailed description of experimental setups and hyperparameters is in Appendix~\ref{appendix:hyperparameters_and_setup}.